-As the owner of a growing small business in Canada, there are just a few things you need to take care on the legal side to ensure you keep yourself protected.
-Too often, small business owners chose to do it themselves, rather than pay a lawyer for sound advice.
+As the owner of a growing small business in Canada, there are just a few things you need to take care of on the legal side to ensure you keep yourself protected.
+Too often, small business owners choose to do it themselves, rather than pay a lawyer for sound advice.
+Learn about small business legal needs.

 We recommend using a lawyer to incorporate, and prepare your minute books.
 Find a lawyer that specializes in businesses like yours and have them prepare and submit your articles of incorporation, which will establish your business as a legal entity.
 It’s so important to get set up right!